jessfraz/blog/content/post/the-life-of-a-data-byte.md

 was five times more than the standard floppy disk.
 The founders succeeded in their goal of scaling down the drive to the size of a floppy disk drive at 5 ¼ inches.
 It was a rigid, metallic platter coated on both sides with a thin layer of magnetic material to store data.
-Our data byte could be transferred at a speed of 625 kilobytes per second onto the disk.
-That’s about a 625KB animated gif per second.
+Our data byte could be transferred at a speed of 625 kilobytes per second[^20] onto the disk.
+That’s about [a 625KB animated gif](/img/rick-roll.gif)[^21] per second.

 ## 1981

 Let’s fast forward a couple years to 1981 when Sony introduced the first 3 ½ inch floppy drives.
 Hewlett-Packard was the first adopter of the technology in 1982 with their HP-150.
-This put the 3 ½ inch floppy disk on the map and gave it wide distribution in the industry.
+This put the 3 ½ inch floppy disk on the map and gave it wide distribution in the industry[^22].
 The disks were single sided with a formatted capacity of 161.2 kilobytes and an unformatted capacity of 218.8 kilobytes.
-In 1982, the double sided version was made available and the Microfloppy Industry Committee (MIC), a consortium of 23 media companies, based a spec for a 3 ½ inch floppy on Sony’s original designs cementing the format into history as we know it.
+In 1982, the double sided version was made available and the Microfloppy Industry Committee (MIC), a consortium of 23 media companies, based a spec for a 3 ½ inch floppy on Sony’s original designs cementing the format into history as we know it[^23].
 Our data byte could now be stored on the early version of one of the most widely distributed storage
 mediums: the 3 ½ inch floppy disk.
 Later a couple of 3 ½ inch floppy disks holding the contents of The Oregon Trail would be paramount to my childhood.